What is a deed?

 1. Be 8 1/2 x 11 or 8 1/2 x 14

-2. Have a 3 inch blank margin at top of first page and 1/2 inch blank margin on remaining sides of first page and on all sided of subsequent pages.
+2. Have a 3 inch blank margin at the top of the first page and 1/2 inch blank margin on remaining sides of first page and on all sides of subsequent pages

-6. Type of instrument at top of first page below blank margin.
+5. State type of instrument at the top of the first page below the 3 inch margin

-If instrument does not meet requirement outline above, Register of Deeds shall register the instrument after collecting a $25.00 fee for non-standard documents as required by GS 161-10(a)(19).
-If an instrument fails to meet the requirement of font size (less than 10 points), but is determined by the Registrar that the instrument is legible, the register of Deeds may record without collecting the non-standard fee charge.
+If an instrument does not meet the recording standards, the Register of Deeds shall record the instrument after collecting a $25.00 fee for non-standard documents as required by GS 161-10(a)(19).
+If an instrument fails to meet the requirement of font size (less than 9 points), but is determined by the Registrar that the instrument is legible, the register of Deeds may record without collecting the non-standard fee charge.

 What if I lose my deed?

-The primary evidence of ownership of land is not so much the deed itself as it is the recording of the deed.
-Once recorded, the original deed is returned to the new owner who usually deposits it in a safe place with his or her important papers.
-If your deed is misplaced or lost, and the original was recorded, a copy may be obtained and certified with the official stamp or seal of the office.
+Once a deed is recorded, the attorney or person who submitted it should return the original deed to the new owner (grantee) who will hopefully deposit it in a safe place with his or her important papers.
+If your deed is lost, and the original was recorded, a plain copy may be obtained or a certified copy with our official seal.

 Does a deed have to be recorded?